aurelilia/klox/README.md

 - Maximum function arguments are 16 instead of 8
 - 'print $obj' statement is replaced by print($obj) and printLine($obj) native functions
+- More native functions, see Interpreter class for a list of them

 ### Build/Run